schrodingers-cat-T10/dermodoc/readme.md

 - **Accuracy Achieved:** 100%

 ## **Acknowledgment**
-This dataset was compiled for research and educational purposes in skin infection classification using deep learning models.
+This dataset was compiled for research and educational purposes in skin infection classification using deep learning models and was actually create for khacks'24.
 ```